-Mr. McDermott earned his law degree from Southwestern University Law School in Los Angeles and his undergraduate degree from St. John’s University in Jamaica, New York.
+Mr. McDermott earned his law degree from Southwestern University Law School in Los Angeles and his undergraduate degree from St. John’s University in Jamaica, N.Y.
 He is currently a member of the American Health Lawyers Association, the American Bar Association, the New York State Bar Association Health Lawyers Section, and the California Society for Healthcare Attorneys.

 When not at work, Mr. McDermott enjoys playing golf and tennis, and spending time with his wife and four children.